“A man who is a master of patience is master of everything else.”– George Savile

-Today I am healthy again and those little eggs not only hatched, but after another couple of weeks, the two nestlings left the only home they ever knew and are living in my courtyard beginning their own life journeys (and probably a lot about patience).
+Today I am healthy again and those little eggs not only hatched, but after another couple of weeks, the two nestlings left the only home they ever knew and are living in my courtyard beginning their own life journeys (and probably learning a lot about patience).

 Now for me, hummingbirds are more than cute little creatures who flutter from flower to flower.
 They are one more reminder of the importance of self care and that I have the power to be a master of patience.
 And so do you.